 Once again, there is humour to lighten the mood, and that mostly stems from those pages where the Venetian mermaids appear, now in league with their London counterparts who are far more lanquid nowhere near as feisty, having become reliant on an array of quack powders and potions – referencing such remedies as Dr Williams’ Pink Pills for Pale People (Go to the very cause of the Mischief), and Lydia E Pinkham’s Vegetable Compound (Only a woman can understand another woman’s ills), both of which were actually once sold on the streets of Victorian London.

 Once again, Lovric’s sparkling characters and plots are set in historically accurate scenes of nineteenth century London and Venice.
-But, for the VV – and perhaps this is predictable – the book really seems to come alive when the story moves to the London docks, where a truly Dickenson band of orphans curl up to sleep inside children’s coffins in a gothic mourning emporium –
+But, for the VV – and perhaps this is predictable – the book really seems to come alive when the story moves to the London docks, where a truly Dickenson band of young orphans curl up to sleep inside children’s coffins in a gothic mourning emporium –

 THE MANSION DOLOROUS

 The Family Mourning Emporium

 All Vestments of Sorrow supplied and made to order

 Here, business is growing brisk due to Queen Victoria’s impending death and all of the preparations made for her spectacular funeral.
 The talking bulldog, TurtleDove, who loyally cares for the orphans, reminded the VV of Nana the nurse dog in Peter Pan – not to say that this book is derivative, for Lovric’s world is all her own.
 Beautifully written and skilfully told, this story succeeds on most every level.
 It will make you laugh, and cry, and flinch.
 It will leave you entirely satisfied.

 And now, to whet your appetite more, there is a trailer available to watch on Youtube.